Steiner systems $S(2,4,2^m)$ supported by a family of extended cyclic codes

 \section{A type of affine-invariant codes and their designs}

-In this section, we first recall a type of affine-invariant codes investigated in~\cite{Ding18}, together with some known results therein, and then show that a family of the codes support Steiner systems $S(2, 4, 2^m)$ for all $m \equiv 0 \pmod{4} \geq 8$.
+In this section, we first recall a type of affine-invariant codes investigated in~\cite{Ding18}, together with some known results therein, and then show that a family of the codes supports Steiner systems $S(2, 4, 2^m)$ for all $m \equiv 0 \pmod{4} \geq 4$.